 You need to complete this process at least 15 days before the sheriff sale is scheduled to happen.
 Also, if you do this, you only get a 5-week redemption period after the sale instead of the normal 6 or 12 months.
-You can only postpone the sale once in the life of the mortgage.
+You can only postpone the sale once in the foreclosure.